deveshtiwary19/The-E-Commerce-App-SURGIWAVE-/README.md

 Now that you have hardcoded a Admin Account in FireBase,you are good to go.
 Users can create their account normally from the app

+I request you to only download  the source coode in src directory with extensions .xml and .java files.
+Downloading the complete project sometimes lead to errors and file disabilities in android studio IDE. hence,downloading the source codes and placing them in your own project will be the best way.
+Dont forget to download the gradle files i have uploaded,for dependencies.
+Or an active internet connection will make the android studio bring them automatically to your project,reading the source codes.
+Dont forget to get the drawables too.
+That's it developer,you are good to go!!

 If you find my work helpful,you can follow me on isnta: @dev_tiwari_14581